 - “Steal” keywords from your competitors (Doppelgangers!)

 - Find 20 Low Competition Keywords for Your Niche Website

 - Use the various methods discussed to input seed keywords

-- At least 3 keywords with search volume of 1,000 or more
+- At least 3 keywords with a search volume of 1,000 or more

 - Remaining 17, search volume doesn’t matter